Azure-Samples/active-directory-dotnetcore-daemon-v2/5-Managed-Identity/README.md

 ## Community Help and Support

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

-Make sure that your questions or comments are tagged with [`msal` `dotnet` `microsoft-graph`].
+Make sure that your questions or comments are tagged with `msal`, `dotnet`, and `microsoft-graph`.

 If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

-To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing